-We need sleep to retain, restore, and heal.
+Essentially, we need sleep for three reasons: to retain, restore, and heal.

 If we can’t retain what we learn, did we actually learn anything?
-The short answer, yes and no.
+The short answer is both yes and no.

-Our brains improve our retention while asleep and does a memory filing process that is still not fully understood by neuroscientists.
+Our brains improve our retention while we sleep, undergoing a memory filing process that is still not fully understood by neuroscientists.

-Jim Kwik is a world expert in speed reading, memory improvement, and optimal brain performance.
-He has struggled with sleep for many years but he attributes much of his success to making sleep a priority and developing natural sleep hygiene.
+Jim Kwik, a world expert in speed-reading, memory improvement, and optimal brain performance, has struggled with sleep for many years.
+He attributes much of his success to making sleep a priority and developing natural sleep hygiene.

-Jim is a talented guy, he can recite 100 random numbers backwards, live on stage in front of hundreds of people.
+Jim is quite a talented guy!
+He can recite 100 random numbers backward while live on stage in front of hundreds of people.
 He doesn’t do this to show off.
-Instead he proves remarkable memory improvement is possible for anyone.
+Instead, he proves that anyone can show a marked improvement in their memory.

-But if you want to improve your memory or just get a little ahead compared to your peers, getting better sleep is a mandatory element in learning and retaining what we learn.
+So, if you want to improve your memory or just get a little ahead compared to your peers, getting better sleep is a mandatory element in both learning and retaining what we learn.

-Our body can’t fully restore on the go.
+Why?
+Because your body can’t fully restore while you are on the go!

-You know those hunger pains and crazy bear growls that come from your stomach sometimes?
-That’s your body sending a signal to notify you it’s time to eat.
+You know those hunger pangs and crazy bear growls that come from your stomach sometimes?
+That’s your body sending you signals to notify you it’s time to eat.

 Sleep is necessary for repairing tissues, growing muscle, and for a whole lot of other bodily functions.
 Many of our resources are diverted to various parts of the body for healing when we sleep.
-This can not happen while we are awake.
+These processes can’t take place while we are awake.

-These are a few of the reasons why we need sleep but scientists are still stumped on exactly, why we sleep.
-There are interesting sleep theories that scientists have discussed over the years to answer just that question.
+These are but a few of the reasons why we need sleep.
+Scientists, however, are still stumped as to the exact reasons why we sleep.
+There are many interesting sleep theories have been the subject of discussion amongst scientists over the years to answer just that question.
 One of these is a Harvard Sleep Medicine article that talks about some of these theories.
 Study sleep it’s a sure way to get better sleep.